 - Design: Wide black lines or stripes, sometimes a definite layout, composed of nests of triangles and other motifs, usually crudely executed with unintentional splashes of paint.
 Black designs on inside of bowls and on the inside necks of large jars.

 Similar ware(s): Aquarius Black-on-orange and Deadmans Black-on-gray.
-See the Northern Arizona University Ceramic Manual (2001) for comparisons.
+See the 2001 Northern Arizona University Ceramic Manual (link opens in new window) for comparisons.

 Compiled from the following sources: